KDlamini/hyperiondev-cr-test/Section A/Option 3: Ruby Task/Review.md

 <br>
 <br>

+# Review of Ruby Solution

 Excellent work so far! 👏🏾👏🏾👏🏾
-You have done a great job creating an algorithm to determine whether an integer is a palindrome as per project requirements project requirements.🥳
+You have done a great job creating an algorithm to determine whether an integer is a palindrome as per project requirements.🥳
 There are a few issues that you still need to work on to improve your solution.
 You are almost there! 💪🏾

 <br>